This article is from 2012. To read an updated version, Click Here.

 My name is

-Dan Towle and this is my 19th year as the owner of Rodriguez Bicycles (R+E Cycles).
+Dan Towle and 2012 is my 19th year as the owner of Rodriguez Bicycles (R+E Cycles).
 That’s two years longer than Angel owned the company!
 While writing this page for the site, I realized: things that seemed like they happened yesterday actually occurred decades ago.
-I had to do the math to believe 19 years!
+I had to do the math to believe 19 years (in 2012)!

 Rodriguez Bicycle Company remains a Seattle cycling institution as well as a leader in the cycling industry.
 We have persevered through some of the worst times, and pioneered in the areas of bicycle fit and manufacturing for almost four decades now.